 Mission 22 is a non-profit dedicated to combatting the ever-rising veteran suicide rate.
 Their motto succinctly and effectively describes the character of their mission: It takes a community to heal a warrior.™

-John C. Flood will donate a portion of all HVAC service proceeds to Mission 22 throughout May in recognition of Military Appreciation Month.
+John C. Flood will donate a portion of all HVAC service proceeds to Mission 22 throughout November.
 Our team supports Mission 22 in its effort to aid our nation's heroes in their recovery and stands united in the war against veteran suicide.

 What Does Mission 22 Do To Support Veterans?